MShawon/YouTube-Viewer/README.md

  * Good proxy list (http, https, socks4, socks5)
  * Google Chrome installed on your OS (not Chromium)

-# New Update
- Update from v1.7.0 include a feature to get views as suggested videos which can decrease the view drops issue.
-To get the must out of it, one must run the bot on multiple videos.
-However this is still an experimental feature.
-If you face any major issue, roll back to previous version.

- If you are not using the release version, don't forget to update the dependency by `pip install -r requirements.txt`

 # Features
  * YouTube default, live streaming and YouTube Music support